Government Affairs Update for December 27, 2019

 Cities of Albany and Rochester approve vacancy rate studies

 The Albany Common Council and Rochester City Council approved separate measures calling on their respective mayors to conduct a housing vacancy rate study to determine eligibility of opting into the state’s rent stabilization laws.
 A rental housing vacancy rate of five percent or less is required for municipalities considering adopting rent stabilization laws.
-NYSAR is working with local REALTOR boards to engage state and local lawmakers on this issue to express opposition to expansion of these laws.
+NYSAR is working with local REALTOR® boards to engage state and local lawmakers on this issue to express opposition to the expansion of these laws.

 Congress passes spending bill extending NFIP and mortgage debt forgiveness retroactively

-On December 19, Congress passed a federal funding bill with key REALTOR provisions, including extension of the National Flood Insurance Program (NFIP) through September 2020, reauthorization of the Terrorism Risk Insurance Program to help commercial practitioners secure financing, and extending retroactively the exclusion of forgiven mortgage debt from gross income for tax purposes through 2020.
+On December 19, Congress passed a federal funding bill with key REALTOR® provisions, including extension of the National Flood Insurance Program (NFIP) through September 2020, a reauthorization of the Terrorism Risk Insurance Program to help commercial practitioners secure financing, and extending retroactively the exclusion of forgiven mortgage debt from gross income for tax purposes through 2020.
 President Trump is expected to sign the bill.
 Read more here.